-A study of the economic, anthropological, political, psychological, and social aspects of the consumer as they relate to the consumer decision-making process.
+A study of the anthropological, political, psychological, and social aspects of consumers as they make decisions about shopping and buying.
+Course is suitable for students in any major; the only requirement is being curious about people.

 BUS 336 Principles of Advertising (3)